 The information above includes each Director's principal occupations during the last five years.
 Each Director possesses extensive additional experience, skills and attributes relevant to his qualifications to serve as a Director.
 The cumulative background of each Director led to the conclusion that each Director should serve as a Director of the Company.
 Mr. Giordano has years of experience as a consultant to financial services organizations and also serves on the boards of other registered investment companies.
 Mr. Reichman brings decades of investment management experience to the Board, in addition to senior executive-level management experience.
 Mr. Straniere has been a practicing attorney for over 30 years and has served on the boards of an asset management company and another registered investment company.
 Mr. Brodsky has over 40 years of senior executive-level management experience in the cable television and communications industry.
 Mr. Sablowsky has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the financial services industry.
-Mr. Carnall has decades of senior executive-level management experience in the banking and financial services industry and also serves on the boards of various corporations and a bank.
+Mr. Chandler has demonstrated leadership and financial services industry and also serves on the boards of various corporations and a bank.
 Mr. Chandler has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the brokerage industries, and also serves on various boards.
-Mr. Shea has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the brokerage, clearing and investment services industry, including service on the boards of industry regulatory organizations and a university.
+Mr. Sha has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the brokerage, clearing and investment services industry, including services on the boards of industry regulatory organizations and a university.